NarendraYSF/Personal-Portofolio-V.1.0/README.md

 I appreciate any contributions and feedback.
 If you would like to contribute, please follow these steps:

 1. Fork the project
-2. Create your feature branch: `git checkout -b feature/YourFeature`
+2. Create your feature branch
-3. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes
-4. Push to the branch: `git push origin feature/YourFeature`
+4. Push to the branch
 5. Open a pull request

 ## License

-This project is licensed under the [MIT](LICENSE) License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT](License.txt) License - see the [LICENSE](License.txt) file for details.

 ## Contact